juandarr/todo-react-django/README.md

 - [x] Update to last React version, 19, including the optimizations provided by the React compiler and using other tools to check suboptimal configuration in the app.
 - [ ] Add new features (In progress)
-  - [ ] Add the option to use drag and drop to set a customized order.
+  - [50%] Add the option to use drag and drop to set a customized order.
+It is working for lists now.
+But needs some improvements.
+Next, need to implements for todos.
     - I am using DnD-kit, to add drag and drop in TaskList type components
     - Another candidate is [react-dnd](https://react-dnd.github.io/react-dnd/about).
 Pick the best library and move on
   - [ ] Better description box (as a kind of note)